Cortex-psylead/Cortex-OS-protocol/ARCHITECTURE.md

-# 🏗️ System Architecture: Cortex Protocol
+# 🏗️ System Architecture: Cortex Protocol Framework
-### Universal Framework for Ethical Governance & Sovereign Computing

-This document defines the **Cortex Protocol**: a high-level governance layer that establishes ethical and clinical boundaries for local AI agents.
-Cortex is not an operating system, but a **set of rules and interfaces** that ensure technology remains a tool for human well-being.
+This document outlines the technical structure of the **Cortex Protocol**: a hardware-agnostic, intent-centric orchestration layer.
+It enables a local AI agent — the **Acolyte** — to manage hardware resources following strict clinical and ethical governance.

 ---

-## 🧭 Design Philosophy: Governance over Execution
+## 🧭 Design Philosophy: From OS to Protocol

-The Cortex Protocol operates on the principle that **Clinical Ethics must precede Technical Execution**.

-In the current landscape, AI agents operate in an ethical vacuum.
-Cortex fills this void by providing a **Digital Constitution**.
-The protocol does not dictate *how* an agent is built, but *within which margins* it must operate to be considered "Cortex-Certified."

-The core of the protocol is the **Clinical Capability Module (CCM)**: a set of rules defined by health professionals that the hardware must enforce at the local level.
+Cortex is not a traditional Operating System; it is a **Sovereign Abstraction Layer (SAL)**.

+The vision is a protocol that sits between the hardware and the user.
+Whether running on a mobile device, a high-end workstation, or a local server, the Acolyte orchestrates resources (NPU, GPU, DSP, biometric sensors) in response to user intent, under the supervision of independent **Ethical Governance Nodes**.

+The user does not "open apps."
+The user declares an **Intention**.
+The Protocol delivers the **Result** while ensuring **Cognitive Sovereignty**.

 ---

-## 🛰️ High-Level Topology: The Ethical Infrastructure
+## 🛰️ High-Level Topology

-Cortex establishes a trust chain between three fundamental domains:

-### 1. ⚖️ The Ethical Courts (The Sovereign Source)
-The governing body composed of university faculties (e.g., **universities**).
-- **Clinical Frameworks:** Psychologists define the safety boundaries (e.g., sensory thresholds, cognitive load limits).
-- **Cryptographic Authority:** Every ethical ruleset is digitally signed by the University.
-Without this signature, a module cannot claim Cortex compliance.
+The protocol is structured into four fundamental layers that ensure hardware efficiency, absolute privacy, and ethical alignment.

-### 2. 🛡️ The Sovereignty Abstraction Layer (SAL)
+### 1. 🔩 Sovereignty Abstraction Layer (SAL) — "The Body"
-The technical interface that translates clinical rules into hardware constraints.
-- **Hardware Agnosticism:** The SAL ensures that ethical rules are enforced regardless of the processor (**ARM, x86, NPU, or GPU**).
-- **Local Enforcement:** The protocol mandates that all processing related to the user's "Digital Self" occurs within the device (e.g., on a **GTX 1050** or mobile NPU).
+This layer interfaces with any available hardware architecture (ARM, x86, RISC-V), prioritizing:
+- **Local Inference Units (NPU/GPU):** 100% dedicated to local Acolyte execution.
+No cloud dependency.
+- **Hardware Acceleration:** Repurposing specialized cores for real-time physiological tasks like 3D spatial audio mapping.
+- **Biosensor Hub:** Low-latency access to HRV, GSR, and environmental sensors.

+### 2. 🔢 Mathematical Privacy Layer (OpenMined Integration) — "The Filter"
+Cortex Protocol does not just "hide" data; it transforms it into mathematical proof.
+By integrating the principles of **Differential Privacy** and **Federated Learning** (inspired by the OpenMined/PySyft stack), we ensure that:
+- **Information over Data:** The Acolyte learns from the *patterns* of the user's life (the "information") without ever having access to the raw *biometric values* (the "data").
+- **Encapsulated Tensors:** All physiological inputs are converted into encrypted mathematical tensors at the SAL level.
+No module — not even the Acolyte — can "see" the original heart rate or voice frequency.
+- **Collaborative Intelligence, Absolute Privacy:** This layer allows the protocol to improve its clinical models through Federated Learning, where only mathematical gradients are shared, never personal information.

-### 3. 🤖 The Certified Agent (The Executor)
+### 3. 🤖 Master Agent Core (The Acolyte) — "The Mind"
-Any local AI agent (The Acolyte) that implements the Cortex SDK.
-- **Intent Filtering:** Before executing any user request, the agent must validate the intent against the active Clinical Capability Modules.
-- **Privacy by Law:** The agent is physically prohibited by the protocol from transmitting raw biometric or cognitive data to external servers.
+The central nervous system of the Protocol, built on local Small Language Models (SLMs) optimized for edge silicon.
+- **Intent Orchestrator:** Identifies user intent and allocates hardware resources without intermediate app layers.
+- **Cognitive State Engine:** Analyzes sensor data (anonymized via the Privacy Layer) to determine mental load (Flow, Stress, Overload).
+- **Ethical Sandbox:** Every Acolyte decision is cross-referenced against the digitally signed rulesets from Ethical Governance Nodes before execution.

+### 4. 🖥️ Sovereign Neural Interface (SNI) — "The Senses"
+The interface is dynamic and intent-driven, replacing static grids with adaptive environments.
+- **Adaptive UX:** Visual complexity adjusts based on detected cognitive load.
+- **Sensory Buffer:** Hardware-level filters modulating screen Hz, blue light, and audio frequencies to maintain homeostasis.

 ---

-## 🔄 The Clinical Validation Loop
+## 🔄 The Sovereignty Loop (Privacy by Design)

 ```
 [Environmental/User Input]